Treat Sun Damaged Skin Facials: Your Fort Myers Guide

 I have also noticed that client education around sun care is the hardest part of the job.
 People understand that facials help.
 Fewer understand that what they do between appointments determines whether the results last.
 Rebound pigmentation is almost always tied to inconsistent SPF use or returning to sun exposure too quickly after treatment.

-The most durable results I have seen come from clients who treat their at-home routine as seriously as their in-clinic appointments.
+The most durable results I have seen come from clients who treat their at-home routine as seriously as their in-studio appointments.
 Professional facials accelerate the process.
 Daily skincare sustains it.
 Both are required.

 — Kira Tia